Has Anyone Regretted Moving Elderly Parents Into Your Home?

 I am so tired of my friends and family who don’t understand that we can’t just go out with them or go to a movie.
 I would love to see a movie in the theater, I really would, but we don’t have respite care, or family, that will stay with the my mother.

 We can’t celebrate our anniversary or go to out to dinner.
 We can’t go on vacation.
 We are home bound except when one of us (mostly me) goes to the store or has a doctor appointment.

-I’m sorry that my friends don’t feel comfortable coming here to spend time with us, because our attention is distracted by us having to care for my mother.
+I’m sorry that my friends don’t feel comfortable coming here to spend time with us.
+They feel uncomfortable around my elderly parent, because our attention is distracted by us having to care for my mother.